 - Follow the Flex Conversation SMS guide and verify your number matches our recommended guidance.

 We have now verified the number is configured correctly but not showing up in conversations?
-Let us make sure you deleted the Flex Flow Address and created a Flex Interaction Address in the Flex Console -> Manage -> Messaging page.
+Let's check that we deleted the old legacy Flex Flow Address and created a Flex Interaction Address in the Flex Console -> Manage -> Messaging page.
 Follow the steps to migrate from Flex Legacy Messaging to Flex Conversations can be found here.

 Conversation Service Configuration